 The economist, narrowly thinking only of the business owner’s profit and loss, argues that his desire to increase his profits will make him suppress his prejudices and hire or serve black people.
 But if this argument were actually valid, then there would never have been any prejudice and discrimination in the first place.
-The prejudiced business owner, being the rational creature described by Aristotle – who, incidentally, never met him, since the great Greek philosopher died long before he was born – would have recognized that it was in his best interest not to discriminate against black people, and would therefore have modified his behaviour, and not waited until the enlightened economist came along and told him how he ought to behave in order to maximize his profits for the benefit of both himself and the society in which he lives.
-But the strength and continued existence of racism clearly show the absurdity of the economist’s argument.
-This is just one example of how reality does not match the economist’s unjustified optimism in the curative – or it were better to call it the miraculous – powers which many economists attribute to the free market.
+The prejudiced business owner, being the rational creature described by Aristotle – who, incidentally, never met him, since the great Greek philosopher died long before he was born – would have recognized that it is in his best interest not to discriminate against black people, and therefore would have modified his behaviour, and not waited until the enlightened economist came along and told him how he ought to behave in order to maximize his profits for the benefit of both himself and the society in which he lives.
+But the strength and continued existence of racism clearly show the absurdity of the economist’s beliefs in this case.
+This is just one example of how reality does not match the economist’s unjustified optimism in the corrective – or it were better to call it the miraculous – powers which many economists attribute to the free market.

 The mistake made by economists is to assume that the desire for profits will override all other considerations, an assumption that in some instances is clearly false.
 This mistake is due to their very silly habit of considering only this single determinant of human behaviour, while ignoring all other determinants of our behaviour.
-For them, no other human emotions enter into their calculations except the twin desires for profits and the desire to avoid economic losses.
-But as we have seen, this approach leads to false conclusions and beliefs because we must consider more than just this single variable in order to understand people’s behaviour and predict the way they will behave.
+For them, no other human emotions or desires enter into their calculations except the twin desires for profits and to avoid economic losses.
+But as we have seen, this approach leads to false conclusions and beliefs because we must consider more than just this single factor in order to understand people’s behaviour and predict the way they will behave.
 After all, in the economists’ own case, the desire to study and understand economic phenomena was not the result – as they must believe according to their simplistic theory of human motivation – of the economist’s desire for profits, since most economists could probably earn more money doing something else, such as working in the financial sector.
 Money is not the sole determinant of the kinds of work that people want or are willing to do.
 To paraphrase Hamlet, There are more things in the world, Economist, than are considered in your narrow – and frequently mistaken – philosophy of human behaviour.

-Like language, relationships, sports, war, art, music, science, hunting, and other human activities, the market is only one kind of human behaviour.
-And, like these other activities, economic behaviours are not free from the constraints, emotions, desires, and other factors that influence and shape human behaviour in these other areas.
+Like languages, relationships, sports, war, art, music, science, hunting, and other human activities, the market is only one kind of human behaviour.
+And, like these other activities, economic behaviours are not free from the constraints, emotions, desires, and other factors that influence and determine human behaviour in these other areas.
 One can arbitrarily delimit a certain type of behaviour as one’s field of study, as the economists have done, but this does not mean that it is not subject to the forces that influence and determine our behaviour in other areas.
 Economic behaviour does not have some sort of special or independent status that sets it apart from the behaviours that are studied by writers and researchers in other disciplines like psychology, anthropology, and history.
 It is this artificially isolationist approach, rather than the requisite global approach, that has misled economists into making claims that are foolish, incorrect, and occasionally complete nonsense.

 John Stuart Mill looked upon political economy [which today is called economics] “not as a thing by itself, but as a fragment of a greater whole; a branch of social philosophy, so interlinked with all the other branches that its conclusions, even in its own peculiar province, are only true conditionally, subject to interference and counteraction from causes not directly within its scope.”

-Economists must perform three basic tasks if they are to purge their discipline of the many errors, falsehoods, and misconceptions that presently beset it: first, they must abandon the false belief that human beings are rational creatures; second, they must make their theories consistent with the laws and theory of imitation; and third, from now on, they must test their cherished theories and hypotheses, rather than assuming, as most economists have done until now, that mere logical or mathematical consistency is sufficient to ensure that they are true.
+Economists must perform three basic tasks if they are to purge their field of study of the many errors, falsehoods, and misconceptions that presently beset it: first, they must abandon the false belief that human beings are rational creatures; second, they must make their theories consistent with the laws and theory of imitation; and third, from now on, they must test their cherished theories and hypotheses, rather than assuming, as most economists have done until now, that mere logical or mathematical consistency is sufficient to ensure that they are true.
 Coupled with this last requirement is the readiness to reject or modify their theories if they are refuted by real-world evidence, something that many ideologically-blinded economists have very conspicuously failed to do in the past.
 Henceforth, the writings of any economist who continues to base one’s work on the assumption of rationality should automatically be considered suspect, in the same way that the work of any astronomer who continues to adhere to the geocentric model, which places the Earth at the centre of the solar system or Universe, would also be considered suspect and most likely wrong.

 In order to make proper use of this new starting point, it will be necessary for economists and their followers to change the way they think about economic phenomena, as well as the behaviour of individuals and corporations.
-Instead of the logical, rational, dispassionate, and omniscient individuals – previously the hypothetical but not-very-realistic creatures which economists theorized about – whose behaviour was not subject to the checks, inhibitions, and herd behaviour which in reality characterize many of our actions, we begin with human beings as they really are: selfish, ignorant of many things, prone to committing errors, occasionally stupid, desirous of gaining control over others in order to accomplish their aims, whether by foul means or fair, subject to the sway of irrational emotions like greed, fear, covetousness, and unjustified optimism about future events, and whose behaviour is highly susceptible to being influenced by their knowledge of what other people are doing or not doing, regardless of whether these actions are good or bad, legal or illegal, or beneficial or harmful.
-In other words, we must purge economics of the false assumption that has been at the heart of its theories and explanations from its inception, the deleterious intellectual inheritance that was bequeathed to economists by their primitive philosophical forebears, who, to their descendants’ detriment and confusion, erroneously infused the cult of rationality in many fields of human knowledge.
+Instead of the logical, rational, dispassionate, and omniscient individuals – previously the hypothetical but not-very-realistic creatures that economists theorized about – whose behaviour was not subject to the checks, inhibitions, and herd behaviour which in reality characterize many of our actions, we begin with human beings as they really are: selfish, ignorant of many things, prone to committing errors, occasionally stupid, desirous of gaining control over others in order to accomplish their aims, whether by foul means or fair, subject to the sway of irrational emotions like greed, fear, covetousness, and unjustified optimism about future events, and whose behaviour is highly susceptible to being influenced by their knowledge of what other people are doing or not doing, regardless of whether these actions are good or bad, legal or illegal, or beneficial or harmful.
+In other words, we must purge economics of the false assumption that has been at the heart of its theories and explanations from its inception, the deleterious intellectual inheritance that was bequeathed to economists by their primitive philosophical forebears, who, to their descendants’ detriment and confusion, erroneously infused the cult of rationality in many fields of human knowledge and endeavour.

 Of course, the economist would come up with an explanation to account for this real-world contradiction of their theory, such as that the time it takes to go to the store and return the item is not worthwhile for certain individuals because they could obtain more utility by doing something else with that time, such as working to earn more money.
 But if it was worth the individual’s time to go to the store to purchase the item in the first place, then surely it is worth one’s time to return to the store to get the money back with which one can then buy something else that will provide one with more utility than the unwanted item.

 This example illustrates the economist’s common but erroneous tendency to view each individual as being completely separate from everyone else, both in terms of one’s actions and the decisions one makes.
 In other words, economists have failed to take into consideration the very strong influence that the behaviour of other people has on our own behaviour.
-Again, this oversight is due to their mistaken belief that we are rational creatures, since a rational creature would not do something simply or primarily because other people are doing it, or have done it in the past.
+Again, this oversight is due to their mistaken belief that we are rational creatures, since a rational creature would not do something solely or primarily because other people are doing it, or have done it in the past.

-Similarly, the Ptolemaic model of the Heavens, which assumed that the Earth lay at the centre of the Universe, was able to account for the observed motions of the other planets, including the anomalous fact that, during a part of its orbit, the planet Mercury appears to reverse direction.
+Similarly, the Ptolemaic model of the heavens, which assumed that the Earth lay at the centre of the Universe, was able to account for the observed motions of the other planets, including the anomalous fact that, during a part of its orbit, the planet Mercury appears to reverse direction.
 However, the central feature of this model – that the Earth rather than the Sun is at the centre of the solar system – is of course wrong.